cadCAD-org/governance/cadCAD_org.md

 # cadCAD_org.md

-Purpose of this is to outline the org at a high level
+The purpose of this doc is to outline the cadCAD organization at a high level

 ## Mission